ostracod/tractor/languageDocumentation/types.md

 * `runSuitT` is the type of a run-suit item.
 The content of run-suit items is known at runtime.
 * `anySuitT` is the type of an any-suit item.
 The content of any-suit items is known at both comptime and runtime.
 * `addrT` is the type of an addressable item.
 Pointers may be created for addressable items.
-* `frameT` is the type of an item stored in a stack frame.
-The stack is stored in RAM.
+* `ramT` is the type of an item stored in RAM.
+RAM contains both the stack and the heap.
 * `fixedT` is the type of an item stored in the fixed data region.
 The fixed data region may be non-volatile on certain target platforms.

 ## Type Relationships